 The saying ‘one size doesn’t fit all’ is very much prevalent here.
 We are all individuals with different needs, therefore the way we are communicated to and the message should vary.
 Emphasise how your employee benefits are relevant and fun and use a mixture of communication channels to suit each employee, such as push notifications, posters in the toilets, intranet, staff newsletter, desk drop or even an interactive screen.

 The future of employee benefits is certainly being driven by employees, in particular, the health conscious, tech-savvy generation coming through.
-It won’t be long until employee wellbeing becomes an employee expectation, not a perk.
+It won’t be long until wellbeing at work becomes an employee expectation, not a perk.